-The shortest chapter in the Bible
+The Shortest Chapter in the NIV

 Although Psalm 117 is the shortest chapter, nevertheless it is glorious in its theme.
 The Psalmist says, “Praise the Lord, all you Gentiles!
 Laud Him, all you peoples!
 For His merciful kindness is great toward us, and the truth of the Lord endures forever.
 Praise the Lord!”